 If anybody is interested in this subject for teaching purposes, all Regional Offices are going to be getting a videotape of COPC by Marc Babitz, which is designed for students, residents, or new physicians, basically.
 It will be available through the National Health Service Corps/United States Public Health Service Regional Offices.

-This presentation is followed by: Proceedings of the First National Conference on Community Health Center – Primary Care Residency Program Linkages, “Community-Oriented Primary Care and the Role of Community Health Centers” (Part 2, Anderson).
+This section is followed by: Proceedings of the First National Conference on Community Health Center – Primary Care Residency Program Linkages, “Community-Oriented Primary Care and the Role of Community Health Centers” (Part 2, Anderson)